TRC11 DRIVING SCHOOL

 Markings

-Markings on the road are like punctuation, or stage directions for actors.
+Markings on the road are like actors' stage directions, or punctuation.
 For example, think of a Give Way line as a comma.

 Because markings are on the surface of the road, it's hard to see them.
 It's worse when wet, or dark, or they're worn away by traffic.
 So, first, look ahead for any "vertical info" (= signs).

-As shown in The Highway Code, markings are either WHITE = guidance ; YELLOW = restriction ; or RED = prohibition.
-The colour (or texture) of the road does not change its legal meaning, but may be varied to draw your attention.
+As shown in The Highway Code, WHITE markings are guidance; YELLOW are restrictions; RED prohibit.
+Colour (or texture) of the road doesn't change legal meaning, but may vary to make you notice.

-Don't drive over SOLID lines (unless it's an emergency), but cross BROKEN ones if necessary (e.g., to pass an obstruction).
+Don't drive over SOLID lines (unless in emergency), but go over BROKEN ones if necessary (e.g. to pass an obstruction).

 Speed bumps